Home Insurance Quotes Canada

 What is liability coverage in home insurance?

 Liability coverage on home insurance is protection from any damages or injuries you may cause to an innocent third party.
-Liability coverage covers your negligence arising from your premises (ie. slip and fall on your driveway or porch) that result from your actions or inaction.
+Liability coverage covers your negligence arising from your premises (ie. slip and fall on your driveway or porch) that results from your actions or inaction.

 Do I really need homeowner’s insurance?